juandisay/reset_cursor/README.md

    - Displays the old and new MAC addresses

 2. **Account Reset**
-   - Attempts to download and run the latest reset script
+   - Downloads and runs the latest reset script
-   - Falls back to local script if GitHub is unreachable
-   - Handles GitHub API rate limits with multiple options
    - Resets machine identifiers used by Cursor

 ## Troubleshooting

-### Network Connectivity Issues
+### Connection Issues

-If you encounter network connectivity issues:
-- The script will automatically check your internet connection
-- It will wait and retry if needed
-- If GitHub is unreachable, it will offer DNS fix options

-### GitHub API Rate Limit

-If you hit GitHub API rate limits:
-1. Wait for the rate limit to reset (usually 1 hour)
-2. Use a VPN to change your IP address
-3. Use the local reset script instead

-### Local Script Fallback

-The script includes a non-interactive version of the machine ID reset that:
-- Works without internet connection
-- Directly modifies Cursor configuration files
-- Avoids making any GitHub API calls
+If you encounter connection issues, the script will retry up to 3 times with a 30-second delay between attempts.

+### Installation Failures

+If the script fails to install spoof-mac or reset your account, it will display an error message and exit.

 ## File Structure

 - `run.sh` - Main script
-- `cursor-vip/reset_machine_id.py` - Original Python reset script
+- `cursor-vip/reset_machine_id.py` - Python reset script (not used by default)
 - `cursor_accounts.txt` - Optional file for storing account information

 ## License